 This volume contains 18 Star Wars issues.
 The artists featured are some of the best in the business including Walt Simonson, Tom Palmer, Carmine Infantino, Ron Frenz and Kerry Gammill.
 The art throughout the book is stellar with one notable exception – the females. #1, other than the Brozowski/Colletta issue, they are wholly unattractive and #2, they look more like cartoon characters than real people.

 There was a certain beauty in females which Vince Colletta was able to capture with pencil and pen that no other artist in the realm of comics could match.
 And it wasn’t just their faces and figures.
 Vinnie could portray a host of different expressions which added tremendously to what the writers were attempting to convey.

-Joe Brozowski had a very angular style so it is amazing that Vinnie was able to soften his pencils to such an amazing degree.
+Joe Brozowski had a very angular style.
+It is notable that Vinnie was able to soften his pencils to such an amazing degree.
 Turning graphic art into illustrative art is no small feat.
 As you can clearly see in the example below, the Star Wars finished art bears little resemblance to what the original pencils must have looked like.

 Thank you, Marvel, for sending this Star Wars Epic Collection, because had you not conveyed it to me, I would never have seen this exquisite collaboration.

 The Most Beautiful Women in Comics?
 You betcha!